pardot/marketing-cloud-account-engagement-for-wordpress/README.md

 * Maintenance - Added Salesforce SSO authentication in preparation of Pardot authentication being discontinued with the Spring '21 release
 * Fix - Admin notices no longer overlap the Pardot logo on the settings page
 * Improvement - Users no longer need to refresh the settings page after resetting settings
+* Fix - "#cancel" button on popup when not authenticated now closes popup (also changed name to more descriptive "Close")

 ### 1.4.13 ###
 * Fix - Prevents a potential error with loading functions from pluggable.php